 8. Public Relations/Fund-raising Committee: Qi Chen and Lili Li (resigned in last December), with other 5 member, 1) Press released news of CALA programs at the 2013 annual program, published a announcement on the ALA Cognote; news about Dr. Li’s donation for recruiting student members and scholarship; the CALA winner in ALA “I lover my librarian.”
 2）Sent Mid-Autumn greetings to CALA and other caucuses; 3) drafting CALA fund-raising letter for fund-raising.

 9. Publication Committee: lead by Hong Miao and LiangLei Qi, with other 6 members, discussed the promotion of Chinese American librarians’ publication working closely with the Task-force of Chinese American Librarians’ Repository; discussed the CALA publication JILS and OPS related issue: the promotion, the difference of two publications, and the language of OPS.

 Scholarship Committee: lead by Raymond Wang with other 3 members (the 5th member was resigned soon after the committee is announced and did not add any new members), 1) on 12/11/2013, has sent out a call for application of CALA Scholarship of Library and Information Science and The Sheila Suen Lai Scholarship (http://cala-web.org/node/1790

 ); 2) sent the scholarship news to library schools.

-11. Web Committee: Lead by Weiling Liu and Zhimin Chen with other 4 members (recently recruit another team member (Li Fu from Michigan) working on server, works closely with Committees and Board; revised the online advertisement guideline; set up online vote system which is recorded and archive the Board’s activities; selected the “anymeeting” which will be test during the rest of the year by the board and committees, etc.
+11. Web Committee: Lead by Weiling Liu and Zhimin Chen with other 4 members (recently recruit another team member (Li Fu from Maryland) working on server, works closely with Committees and Board; revised the online advertisement guideline; set up online vote system which is recorded and archive the Board’s activities; selected the “anymeeting” which will be test during the rest of the year by the board and committees, etc.

 Other Task-force and Committees